rust-lang-ru/book/rustbook-ru/nostarch/chapter04.md

 #### String Literals as Slices

-Recall that we talked about string literals being stored inside the binary.
+Recall that we talked about string literals being складd inside the binary.
 Now that we know about slices, we can properly understand string literals:

 ```